Changes to voting in elections

 The proxy should be someone you trust to vote the way you ask them to.
 They can either vote at a polling station or by post.

 Before you appoint a proxy you must first register to vote by proxy.
-You can do this by downloading a form from the GOV.UK website, completing it and sending it to us.
+You can do this online via the GOV.UK website, below.

 GOV.UK: apply for a proxy vote

-You should complete and return the application form as soon as you can.
+You should apply as soon as you can.
 We must receive all new applications by 5pm, 6 working days before the election.

 After we receive your application, we will send: